On the Optimality of Functional Sliced Inverse Regression: Minimax rate optimality of FSIR-OT

 \end{lemma} The $\tau$ term in the first equation of Lemma \ref{lem:cvgem} suggests that $\widehat{\Gamma}_{e}$ may not be a consistent estimator of $\Gamma_{e}$.
 However, we are interested in estimating the space $\mc S_e=\mbox{Im}(\Gamma_e)$ rather than $\Gamma_{e}$ itself and the $\tau$ term would not affect the convergence rate of $\norm{ P_{\widehat{\S}_{e}}-P_{\S_{e}}}$ as long as $\tau$ is sufficiently large.
 This will be elaborated in the following theorem, our second main result. \begin{theorem} Consider the same conditions and constants as in Lemma \ref{lem:cvgem} and suppose that $\tau>\frac{6\norm{\Gamma_{e}}}{\lambda^{+}_{\min}(\Gamma_{e})}$.
 It holds that

 where the expectation $\bbE$ is taken with respect to the randomness of the sample. \end{theorem} Equation \eqref{eq:consisse} implies that $\widehat{\S}_{e}$ is a root-$n$ consistent estimator of the inverse regression subspace $\S_e$.
-This is a crucial step to establish the minimax rate optimality of refined FSIR estimator for the central space.
+This is a crucial step to establish the minimax rate optimality of FSIR-OT estimator for the central space.